wulechuan/wulechuan-ts-echarts-vue2-component/文档集/说明书/ReadMe.en-US.md

 The kebab format is `echarts-creator`.

-**As of v0.3.0-beta7, this component no longer includes the `echarts` itself.
+> As of `v0.3.0-beta7`, this component no longer includes the `echarts` itself.
 So, any program that utilizes this component, must not only import this component, but also import the `echarts`.
-And the `echarts` default export, which is the factory function of echarts instances, must set to the `echartsCreator` prop of this component of mine.**
+And it must pass the echarts **Factory Function** to the `echartsCreator` prop of this component of mine.

 This prop is a required one.
 Thus has no default value.